stephenczhao/Dora_paper_Study/README.md

 DoRA enhances the learning capability of LoRA, thereby reducing the need for a higher rank to surpass LoRA in terms of accuracy.

+### Impact of Dora:
+- Proves to be an effective alternative to LoRA in parameter efficient fine tuning while mimicking certain behavior of a full finetune training.
+- Make implimentations of large models more accessible for nuanced usecase and independent research.

 ### Critical Analysis: